simov/grant/README.md

 }
 ```

 This is useful when using Grant as [OAuth Proxy](#dynamic-oauth-proxy).
-However this final `https://site.com/hello?access_token=...` redirect can potentially leak private data in your server logs, especially when sitting behind reverse proxy.
+However this final `https://site.com/hello?access_token=...` redirect can potentially leak private data in your server logs, especially when sitting behind a reverse proxy.

 ### session